-- Drink regularly and more than is recommended by the HIS
+- Drinking regularly – more than is recommended by the HSE

-It is our medical opinion that if you frequently get panic attacks after drinking alcohol, then it is important to take a good look at your drinking, how much you drink and why.
+Our medical opinion is that if you frequently get panic attacks after drinking alcohol, then it is essential to take a good look at your drinking, how much you drink, and why.

 Is your drinking costing you more than money?